zS1L3NT/ts-discord-reminder/README.md

             -   1 hour before the reminer is due
             -   30 minutes before the reminer is due
             -   The moment the reminer is due
-        -   MEDIUM Priority
+        -   Medium Priority
             -   1 day before the reminer is due
             -   2 hours before the reminer is due
             -   The moment the reminer is due
-        -   LOW Priority
+        -   Low Priority
             -   The moment the reminer is due
 -   Message Commands
     -   Other than Using slash commands, all commands above can also be triggered by messages, where `/` is replaced by the defined prefix in the server.